An introduction to axions and their detection

-Experimental efforts to implement the axion haloscope concept have been led for many years by the ADMX collaboration, who has pioneered many relevant technologies (high Q-cavities inside magnetic fields, RF detection close to the quantum limit and others).
-The main ADMX setup includes a 60~cm diameter, 1~m long cavity inside a soleoidal $\sim$8~T magnet.
-The cavity can be tuned in frequency by the precise movement of some dielectric rods.
+Experimental efforts to implement the axion haloscope concept have been led for many years by the ADMX collaboration, which has pioneered many relevant technologies (high Q-cavities inside magnetic fields, RF detection close to the quantum limit and others).
+The main ADMX setup includes a 60~cm diameter, 1~m long cavity inside a solenoidal $\sim$8~T magnet.
+The cavity can be tuned in frequency by the precise movement of some dielectric or metallic rods.
 With this setup, ADMX has achieved sensitivity to axion models in the $\mu$eV range~\cite{Asztalos:2009yp} and is currently taking data to extend this initial result at lower temperatures (and thus lower noise).
-The latest results released~\cite{Du:2018uak,Braine:2019fqb} include sensitivity down to pessimistically coupled axions in the 2.66--3.31 $\mu$eV range (see figure~\ref{fig:haloscopes})~\footnote{Very recently the collaboration has announced preliminary results expanding this range up to 4.2~$\mu$eV with sensitivity at roughly half the DFSZ coupling~\cite{Patras2021}.}.
+The collaboration has released results~\cite{Du:2018uak,Braine:2019fqb} with sensitivity down to pessimistically coupled axions in the 2.66--3.31 $\mu$eV range (see figure~\ref{fig:haloscopes}), and very recently expanded this range up to 4.2~$\mu$eV with sensitivity at roughly half the DFSZ coupling~\cite{ADMX:2021nhd}.

 In recent years, a number of new experimental efforts are appearing, some of them implementing variations of the haloscope concept, or altogether novel detection concepts, making this subfield one of the most rapidly changing in the axion experimental landscape.
 Figure~\ref{fig:haloscopes} shows the current situation, with a number of new players accompanying ADMX in the quest to cover different axion mass ranges.
 Applying the haloscope technique to frequencies considerably higher or lower than the one ADMX is targeting is challenging, for different reasons.
 Lower frequencies imply proportionally larger cavity volumes and thus bigger, more expensive, magnets, but otherwise they are technically feasible.
-The use of large existing (or future) magnets has been proposed in this regard (e.g. the KLASH~\cite{Alesini:2019nzq} proposal at LNF, ACTION~\cite{Choi:2017hjy} in Korea, or a possible haloscope setup in the the future (Baby)IAXO helioscopes~\cite{redondo_patras_2014}).
+The use of large existing (or future) magnets has been proposed in this regard (e.g. the KLASH~\cite{Alesini:2019nzq} proposal at LNF, ACTION~\cite{Choi:2017hjy} in Korea, or a possible haloscope setup in the future (Baby)IAXO helioscopes~\cite{redondo_patras_2014}).